 The repricing procedure of BQool Repricing Central:

-- When the listing is enabled for repricing for the first time, BQool sends out a pricing competition data request to the Amazon API (Application Programming Interface).
-Subsequently, the pricing competition data is delivered through the Amazon API in SQS form back to BQool.
+1. When a listing is enabled for repricing for the first time, BQool sends out a pricing competition data request to the Amazon API (Application Programming Interface).
+Following this request, the pricing competition data is conveyed back to BQool in the form of SQS (Simple Queue Service) through the Amazon API.

 If the user manually changes the price at Seller Central, BQool will not send out the pricing competition data request to Amazon, but will then automatically proceed to the next phase of the repricing process.